patricklafrance/wmfnext-shell/README.md

 ## 📄 Basic usage

-In this example, we'll focus solely on showcasing the happy path to create a federated SPA with this shell.
+If you don't feel like going through our guides, here's a bare minimal example showcasing the happy path to create a federated SPA with this shell.
+The example focus solely on remote module application and leave out static module application.

-To do so, we'll create a single remote module application (and of course an host application) and leave out static module application.
-To learn more about the other features and options of this shell, have a look at the [guides](#-guides) and the [API](#-api) section.
+To learn more about the other features/options of this shell and static module application, have a look at the [guides](#-guides) and the [API](#-api) section.

 ### Host application